Djimini people: Beliefs

 Animism is the main religious practice of the Djimini.
 This is a traditional African religion, which means they believe everything has a spirit inside it, for example inside the earth, moon, sun, lakes, rivers and seas.

 Almost 50% of the Djimini practise Folk Islam, a mixture of Christian practises and pagan practices, but only 1% are Christians.

 They have situated their houses around a baobab tree for generations.
 They plant one at the site of every village and associate it with a good spirit that provides protection and good fortune for their people.
 Baobab trees can live to be thousands of years old.

 Because the Djimini depend on the food they grow, they believe that the ground holds spiritual blessings and many villages have priests who make sacrifices to the earth.

 Like many of their neighbouring tribes, the Djimini believe that when people die, their spirits have power over their descendants’ lives.

-Education

-Most Djimini children do not go to school, as their parents cannot afford the books and uniforms or to pay the fees.
-Instead the children are expected to help by working in the fields with their families.